 Back in the saddle - Doncaster lorry driver’s swift recovery after robotic surgery

-Michael, 54, from Edenthorpe, was the first patient at DBTH to have colorectal surgery using ‘Robi Sheldon Alan Surgeonator’—or simply ‘Robi’—a state-of-the-art surgical robot funded by DBTH Charity and the Fred and Ann Green Legacy.
+Michael, aged 54, from Edenthorpe, was the first patient at Doncaster and Bassetlaw Teaching Hospitals (DBTH) to have colorectal surgery using ‘Robi Sheldon Alan Surgeonator’—or simply ‘Robi’—a state-of-the-art surgical robot funded by DBTH Charity and the Fred and Ann Green Legacy.

 The procedure successfully removed a cancerous tumour from his right colon, along with 17 lymph nodes.